VAT registration – when should you register for VAT? Try HMRC’s handy estimator

 Even if you don’t have a legal requirement to register (i.e. your annual turnover hasn’t exceeded the VAT threshold), you may voluntarily decide to register for VAT.

-If you are VAT registered, you can claim back VAT you’ve paid on any business purchases.
+If you are VAT-registered, you can claim back the VAT you’ve paid on any business purchases.

 If your sales comprise zero-rated goods or services and you purchase standard-rated items, you can claim a VAT refund from HMRC.
-Even if you’ve not made any sales, you could still claim the VAT back on your purchases.
+Even if you haven’t made any sales, you can still claim the VAT back on your purchases.

 If you register voluntarily, you might even be able to reclaim some of the VAT you paid when you set up your business even though you weren’t VAT-registered at the time.